Financing Florida Villas For Sale

 Can I get a mortgage in the US?

 You can, but financing any of the Florida villas for sale that you see with an American loan requires you to be put in contact with a specialist lender.
-The number of lenders who will loan to foreign nationals is limited.
-You would need help to find the right person.
+The number of lenders who will loan to foreign nationals is limited, so it’s imperative that you find the right person.
+We are happy to put you in contact with our specialists with a proven track record.

-If this is your first foray into buying in the US and you want to do it with a loan, the first thing to do is to have us schedule a phone call between you and an appropriate lender so that they can ‘pre-qualify’ you: they’ll want to look in-depth into your circumstances, your loans, assets, liabilities, job, income, expenses…
+If this is your initial foray into buying property in Florida, and you want to do it with a loan, the first thing to do is to have us schedule a phone call between you and an appropriate lender so that they can ‘pre-qualify’ you: they’ll want to look in-depth into your circumstances, your loans, assets, liabilities, job, income, expenses . . .

 After that they’ll be able to say ‘this is the sort of loan we’ll be able to get you’, including the percentage of the property value you’ll be able to access funding for.
-The typical figure is about 65% but it varies from under 60% to around 75%.
+The typical figure is about 65% but it varies from under 60% to (currently) a maximum of around 75%.

 Only around 20% of international buyers use a US loan, the majority use alternative funding methods.